gratianlup/temp/docs/timeline-panel.md

     [![Profiling UI screenshot](img/timeline-select-single_879x199.png)](img/timeline-select-single_879x199.png){:target="_blank"}

 ???+ note
-    If the *Sync* option is enabled, selecting a time range also selects the functions executing during that time in the other views, taking into consideration if all threads or a subset is included.
+    If the *Sync* option is enabled, selecting a time range also selects the functions executing during that time in the other profiling views, taking into consideration if all threads or a subset is included.

-#### Filtering profile
+#### Filtering the profile

-When filtering the entire profile data to consider only specific threads and time ranges, all views are updated to consider only the included samples.
+The entire profile can be filtered so that only specific threads and time ranges are displayed, with the profiling views updated to include only the profile samples accepted by the filter.
 The active filter is displayed in both the toolbar and in the application menu bar.

 ##### Filtering based on a time range

 Select the desired time range then *double-click* the selection (alternatively, right-click the selection and click "Filter to Time Range*).
+If the selection is done for a single thread, a thread filter that displays only the selected thread and excludes all others is also added.

 [![Profiling UI screenshot](img/timeline-filter-time_878x320.png)](img/timeline-filter-time_878x320.png){:target="_blank"}